zeroamps/android/README.md

     * Press Volume Up to enter the main screen of download mode.
     ![Samsung download mode](https://github.com/chovanj/Android/blob/master/download-mode-samsung.jpg)

 4. Unzip and run Odin flash tool.
 Then connect with a USB cable your mobile with your PC.
 If you do that for the first time you might have to wait a while because Windows has to install drivers for you mobile.
+After connecting you should see Added!! in log.

    ![Odin device added](https://github.com/chovanj/Android/blob/master/odin-device-added.jpg)